datalogic/scan2deploy-android/README.md

 ## Using the latest Scan2Deploy

 Scan2Deploy is pre-installed on Android devices.
 However, if you want to use the latest version instead, you can create a custom Android Enterprise enrollment barcode that pulls a new version from Github (or another location of your choosing).
 The list of valid fields you can choose from are [documented here](https://developers.google.com/android/work/play/emm-api/prov-devices#create_a_qr_code).
-Here's a baseline sample configuration you can use:
+A sample configuration and pre-generated barcode are provided below.

+There are several tools you can use to encode your JSON data into a QR code.
+A few options are provided below.

+* [qrencode](https://fukuchi.org/works/qrencode/index.html.en) - Linux command line utility.
+Example usage: `qrencode -o s2dupdate.png < s2dupdate.json`
+* [QR Code Generator](https://kazuhikoarase.github.io/qrcode-generator/js/demo/) - online tool suitable for copy-paste of JSON data.

 ### JSON